Prepared through training, defined by action: Heroism beyond the mission

 |1

-This work, Prepared through training, defined by action: Heroism beyond the mission [Image 3 of 3], by A1C Helen Ly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Prepared through training, defined by action: Heroism beyond the mission, by A1C Helen Ly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.